 Correct Answer: D

-A nurse is caring for a client whose hysterectomy wound has eviscerated.
-Which of the following actions should the nurse take?
+A nurse is caring for a client who has a new diagnosis of type 1 diabetes mellitus.
+To focus on affective learning with this client, which of the following interventions should the nurse use?

 Correct Answer: D